Compare School Options

 How We Rank Schools

 We focused our research on evaluating the top master’s in mechanical engineering degrees.
-This list includes Master of Science (MS) and Master of Engineering (MEng) degrees.
+This list includes Master of Science (MS) and Master of Engineering (MEng) options.
 Both types of degrees give students in-depth training in advanced mechanical engineering skills.

 We concentrated on programs that are delivered online to ensure maximum flexibility for working students.
 Many programs also have on-campus counterparts, and some give students the option to complete their degrees with a combination of online and in-person classes.

-The programs listed are all offered by regionally accredited schools, guaranteeing they meet high-quality standards for post-secondary education.
+The programs listed are all offered by regionally accredited schools, guaranteeing they meet high quality standards for postsecondary education.
 ABET also accredits many of these programs.

 We reviewed each program for flexibility, cost, outcomes, reputation, and faculty.
 We then calculated an Intelligent Score on a scale of 0 to 100 for each program.
 For a more extensive explanation, check out our ranking methodology.